Deepfake explicit images of Taylor Swift spread on social media. Her fans are fighting back

 “This could be a huge deal if she really does pursue it to court,” she said.

-Spanos says the deep fake pornography issue aligns with others Taylor has had in the past, pointing to her 2017 lawsuit against a radio station DJ who allegedly groped; jurors awarded Swift $1 in damages, a sum her attorney, Douglas Baldridge, called "a single symbolic dollar, the value of which is immeasurable to all women in this situation" in the midst of the MeToo movement.
-(The $1 lawsuit became a trend thereafter, like in Gwyneth Paltrow's 2023 countersuit against a skier.)
+Spanos says the deep fake pornography issue aligns with others Swift has had in the past, pointing to her 2017 lawsuit against a radio station DJ who allegedly groped her; jurors awarded Swift $1 in damages, a sum her attorney, Douglas Baldridge, called “a single symbolic dollar, the value of which is immeasurable to all women in this situation” in the midst of the MeToo movement.
+(The $1 lawsuit became a trend thereafter, like in Gwyneth Paltrow’s 2023 countersuit against a skier.)

 When reached for comment on the fake images of Swift, X directed the The Associated Press to a post from its safety account that said the company strictly prohibits the sharing of non-consensual nude images on its platform.
 The company has also sharply cut back its content-moderation teams since Elon Musk took over the platform in 2022.